 I see these statistics daily – the midwife carrying in another seizing baby who hasn’t been able to be monitored in delivery due to a lack of staff (often in the realm of ten deliveries per midwife per shift); the toddler whose extremities I feel become cooler and cooler as their gram-negative sepsis overwhelms the highest antibiotic option I have access to on the ward; the neonate with meconium aspiration syndrome who desperately needs HFOV and nitric oxide but is struggling to breathe in a facility that can offer nothing beyond high-flow oxygen.

-As paediatric health professionals, we have an innate responsibility to address health inequality locally and globally.
+As paediatric health professionals, we are responsible for addressing health inequality locally and globally.
 In Australia, health outcomes continue to be affected by wealth, with disparate familial incomes affording faster access to elective procedures for those with private health coverage.
-At the same time, limited household budgets restrict food options and result in iron deficiency, which may impact learning outcomes for a child in school.
-With child mortality rates in Aboriginal and Torres Strait Islander children persisting at almost double that of non-Aboriginal and Torres Strait Islander children, there are a multitude of ways that we, as health professionals, can advocate for change and improve equal health care and outcomes across Australia.
+At the same time, limited household budgets restrict food options and result in iron deficiency, which may impact a child’s learning outcomes in school.

-So what can you do as one doctor in this vast ocean filled with icebergs?
-Be vocal about health inequalities in our own nation and use your position to advocate to Close The Gap.
+So what can you do as one doctor in this vast ocean of icebergs?
+Be vocal about health inequalities in our nation and use your position to advocate to Close The Gap.
 Encourage others to understand global health and inequity issues and appreciate how our world has evolved to be such an inequitable place (I previously wrote about the West’s role in creating sub-Saharan Africa’s current state here).
-Familiarise yourself with the UN’s Sustainable Development Goals and advocate for our leaders to support them.
-Lobby the Government by making a stand over our deplorable treatment of refugees or to increase our paltry international aid budget.
-Gain knowledge in understanding the complex social determinants that trap a child in poverty.

 And don’t underestimate the difference you can make in using your skills in developing countries, either by contributing to long-term research or clinically, even if just for a short time.
 In Malawi’s main tertiary hospital, the infant mortality rate dropped significantly through the vision of one paediatrician who instigated simple measures such as kangaroo care, low-cost CPAP solutions and antenatal steroids and antibiotics for preterm labour.